Increasing Visibility to Insider Threats With Integrated User Behavior Analytics (UBA)

 Attacks involving internal users are a unique challenge for organizations.
 According to the Harvard Business Review, “insiders can do much more serious harm than external hackers can, because they have much easier access to systems and a much greater window of opportunity.
 The damage they cause may include suspension of operations, loss of intellectual property, reputational harm, plummeting investor and customer confidence, and leaks of sensitive information to third parties, including the media.”

 Regardless of whether malicious employees, dishonest contractors or unintentional actions are responsible for these attacks, insider threats must be addressed rapidly and effectively.
-However, a number of challenges stand in the way.
-Watch the on-demand webinar, How To Solve the Insider Threat Puzzle, which helps explain these challenges.

 Detecting Malicious Behavior